TO THE MEMBERS OF THE ACADEMIC COUNCIL THIRTY-SECOND SENATE

 Call to Order

-Chair Mark Zoback called the Senate meeting to order at 3:19 p.m.
-There were 43 voting members, 8 ex-officio members, and a number of invited guests.
+Senate Chair Mark Zoback called the Senate meeting to order at 3:21 p.m. in Room 180 of the Law School.
+There were 31 voting members, 9 ex-officio members, and numerous guests in attendance.

 Approval of Minutes